seanpeltier/AboutMe/README.md

 # Get To Know Me

 Hi there!
-My name is Sean Peliter and I am a Junior Web Developer that currently resides in Columbus, Ohio.
+My name is Sean Peltier and I am a Junior Web Developer that currently resides in Columbus, Ohio.

 I was a Senior Data Analyst for over 2 years, but have since decided to focus my attention towards my passion, which is web development and design.